2022 UPDATE: FEN-PHEN CLAIMS ARE STILL BEING FILED & PAID

 Seventh Amendment participants may no longer file claims.
 All deadlines for these persons have expired.

 Those Pondimin and Redux users who met the definition of a Category 1 or 2 Claimant - as defined in the Seventh Amendment to the AHP Settlement Agreement - were automatically included as participants in the Seventh Amendment Supplemental Fund unless the claimant filed an opt-out form by November 9, 2004.

-The definition of Category 1 includes those who had an unresolved Green Form on file on November 9, 2004, which supported a Level I or II injury.
+The definition of Category 1 includes those who had an unresolved Green Form on file on November 9, 2004, which supported Level I or II injuries.

 The definition of Category 2 includes those who: